Cellpose

 GUI

-- Installing Cellpose via the command line is necessary.
-It is best to use a package manager such as pixi or conda to install all dependencies.
+- Install via the command line using a Python package manager such as

 conda create -n cellpose